From Blueprint to Brilliance: Why AI Is Now an Essential Architect for Software Design

 The Near Future: Continuous AI-Optimized Systems

-Think: A system that re-architects itself, without a ticket or a sprint.
+Think: A system that re-architects itself, without a sprint or a ticket.

 Conclusion: Architect for the Future, Not Just for Launch